W7k-J/W7k-J.github.io/_posts/2024-02-16-ExperimentTGM.md

 In the second part of the video, I collect points and save them to an external file for future reference.
 The TemporaryGraphicsManager conveniently marks their locations, eliminating the need to remember which points I’ve already saved.

 Is this the easiest method of controlling title lines?
 Perhaps not.
 In an upcoming update to my Drafter tool, I’ll introduce further automations in this area.
-But one thing is certain: I’ll continue to leverage the power of TemporaryGraphicsManage.
+But one thing is certain: I’ll continue to leverage the power of TemporaryGraphicsManager.

 <div>
   <div style="position:relative;padding-top:56.25%;">